-The pediatric EM I rotation is a required rotation that will allow the resident to gain exposure to the management of pediatric emergencies.
+The pediatric EM rotation is a required rotation designed to focus on the development of pharmacotherapeutic skills necessary to provide emergent care to pediatric patients.
 The resident will staff solely in the pediatric emergency department, which houses 33 beds including 3 resuscitation beds.
-Patient care and assigned topics include: age-specific dosing recommendations, febrile seizures, pertussis, RSV, PALS, and pediatric trauma.
+Additionally, the resident will be expected to attend PICU and NICU rounds as assigned by the preceptor.
+Patient care and assigned topics include: age-specific dosing recommendations, febrile seizures, pediatric infectious diseases, PALS, and trauma.